 Car accidents caused by sleep deprivation are more common than many people realize.
 For many of us, a few yawns or a feeling of drowsiness may seem like a minor problem, but tiredness on the road is a huge issue.
 According to a growing body of research, sleepy driving is tantamount to driving recklessly or inebriated.
 Quite simply, sleepy motorists are compromised drivers, and they injure and kill others on the road every year.

 Dallas Horton & Associates have has been working to help plaintiffs involved in fatigue-related traffic crashes in Nevada and Las Vegas.
-If you find yourself in a collision, contact Dallas Horton & Associates for a consultation.
+If you find yourself in a collision, contact Dallas Horton & Associates, one of the top car accident lawyer Las Vegas for a consultation.

 What Are the Chances of an Accident While Sleep-Deprived?

 The National Highway Traffic Safety Administration (NHTSA) finds that roughly 83,000 collisions annually between 2005 and 2009 were fatigue-related.
 In 2014 alone, the same source reports that 846 traffic fatalities across the nation were linked to sleepy drivers.
 More than 7,000 individuals have been killed in car accidents due to sleep deprivation over the past 10 years.

 According to the American Automobile Association (AAA), drivers who get only four to five hours’ sleep per day quadruple their risk of a collision compared with motorists who get at least seven hours of sleep.
 AAA research also indicates about one in five fatal crashes involves a fatigued driver.

 To understand how fatigued driving is a risk, it’s important to understand why sleep is so important.
 The body needs two types of sleep: rapid eye movement (REM) sleep and non-REM sleep.
 During the night, the body cycles through both types of sleep, with about three to five cycles per night.
 However, we only dream during REM sleep.